councilwatch/councilwatch/README.md

 You didn't copy the env file from `docs/.env.production.example` to `./.env`.
 Copy that and try again.
 You might also have to delete the database volume

+### When I start the server/client, I get nest/vite: command not found

+You forgot to run `npm install` after cloning the repository.